yugal82/yugal82/README.md

 <h1 align="center">Hi 👋, I'm Yugal Khanter</h1>
-<h3 align="center">Passionate about software development, artificial intelligence, and machine learning and creating meaningful experiences.
+<h3 align="center">Currently pursuing my Masters of Science in Computer Science at the University of Southern California, Los Angeles, USA.
+I am passionate about software development, artificial intelligence, and machine learning and creating meaningful experiences.
 Constantly learning, coding, and pushing the boundaries of what's possible.</h3>
 <hr>

 <h4>Reach me out on the below handles</h4>